systematic-magic/AgingPubMed/research_papers_html.rst

 13.4.
 Check that table font, title font and notes (additional information) fonts are used consistently within the article (i.e. font should not vary from table to table).

 13.5.
 Check table numbers.
-Tables should be numbered continuously, so there are no gaps in the sequence.
+Tables should be numbered linearly (1, 2, 3 and so on) as well as continuously, so there are no gaps in the sequence.
 In other words, there should be no situation when there are tables 1, 3 and 4 in the article, but table 2 is missing.

 At the same time, upon authors request, tables can appear in the text in any order.
-E.g. table 2 before table 1 is OK.
+E.g. table 2 before table 1 is OK as long as they are renumbered to appear linearly throughout the text.

-If you see that there are gaps in number sequence, then check with corresponding author whether some tables are missing or whether it is possible to re-number the tables to eliminate the gaps.
+If you see that there are gaps in number sequence, then check with corresponding author whether some tables are missing or whether it is possible to renumber the tables to eliminate the gaps.

 13.6.
 Check table callouts in the text: